bilenbaris/A_Star_Algorithm_on_a_Game/README.md

 ###---RUNNING FROM TERMINAL---###

 Write "python main.py ASTAR 4" to terminal.
 If you want to change the game level change 4.

+You can also play the game yourself.
+To play the game change "ASTAR" to "HUMAN" in all above commands.